-She reported that the Cafcass guardian, who had "no qualms" about her ability to parent, was less supportive of the supervision order due to the potential stigma associated with a supervision order that the local authority did not feel they were "100%" able to parent the child.
+She reported that the Cafcass guardian, who had "no qualms" about the grandmother's ability to parent, was less supportive of the supervision order.
+In her view it implied that the local authority was not "100%" confident that the grandmother was able to parent the child and was therefore potentially stigmatising.
 In another case, the special guardian reported that the request for the supervision order came from the child's mother.
 She recalled, "Mother thought she was gonna stitch me up by ordering a [one] year supervision order.
 And the judge said, 'How do you feel?'
 And I said yeah, it's fine, absolutely fine, not a problem".
-On the other hand, one special guardian with a supervision order was unaware of what its purpose was and why it was attached to the SGO.
+On the other hand, one special guardian with a supervision order was unaware of its purpose and why it was attached to the SGO.
 Another special guardian who was less sure about why a supervision order was attached to the SGO said she was told it is "not a reflection of you" but "to make sure the child's needs are being met and everything".
-Most special guardians who did not have supervision orders attached reported not knowing what a supervision order is, and in many cases they had not even heard of the order.
-Only one special guardian said she had researched it on the internet and understood it was used for contact issues.
+Most special guardians who did not have supervision orders attached to the SGO reported not knowing what a supervision order is, and in many cases they had not even heard of the order.
+Only one special guardian said she had researched it on the internet and understood that it was used for contact issues.
 However, she said "we wouldn't have wanted one as we desperately wanted to be independent from social services involvement".